kdorfmanUMN/GANs_SCFT/README.md

 `--weight_path`: path to the pretrained generator weights. <br>
 `--out_dir`: directory to save generated guesses.<br>
 `--num_images`: number of density initial guesses to generate.<br>

+### SCFT backends

+Generated density fields are used as initial guesses for SCFT simulations at a fixed state point.
+All the PSCF inputs and outputs are provided in [DRUM](link).

 ## Results